Worm Infection in Babies and Kids – Causes, Symptoms & Treatment

 Effects of Worms on a Baby’s Growth

 Worms are parasites that live in and derive nutrition from the body of their host.
 They impair children’s health in the following ways:

-- Worms cause a loss of appetite, decline in nutritional intake and weakness.
+- Worms cause a loss of appetite, a decline in nutritional intake and weakness.

 Maintaining good hygiene is vital to prevent the occurrence of worms in children.
 Babies become vulnerable to worm infections once they start crawling and walking.
 So, it’s important to practise the following measures:

 - Keep the house and surroundings clean.

 - Ensure that your toddler wears closed shoes while playing and washes his hands and feet after returning home.

 - Don’t let him play near water-logged areas.

 - Cut your baby’s nails frequently.

 - Give your baby only boiled and filtered water.

 - Baby food should be cooked well to prevent a worm infection.

 - Wash fruits and vegetables with clean water before cooking.